mwage/TSPTDMD_Framework/README.md

 Various solvers for the TSP with Target Distances for Multiple Drivers

 TODO:
-Parse instance, Log result according to requirements TSP instance algorithms
+Log result according to requirements
+TSP instance drivers
+algorithms
 Threadpool for experiments?